On disconnected images of connected spaces: Introduction

 \section{Introduction}

 A {\em continuous} image of a connected space is clearly connected but we shall consider here the concept of a {\em Boolean image} that allows to loose connectedness.
 A pseudoclopen in a compact space $K$ is a pair $a = (a^-,a^+)$ such that $a^-$ is closed subset of $K$, $a^+$ is an open subset of $K$ and $a^-\subset a^+$.
 Pseudoclopens are also called \emph{regular pairs} and serve as a substitute of clopen sets when we work in spaces which are not totally disconnected.
 If $c$ is a clopen set, then $(c,c)$ is a pseudoclopen, and when we are in a zero-dimensional compact space this is, in a sense, the end of the story because given any pseudoclopen $a$ there exists a clopen $c$ such that $a^- \subset c \subset a^+$.
-Given a Boolean formula $P(x_1,\ldots,x_n)$ and pseudoclopens $a_1,\ldots,a_n$, the statement
+We may think of a a pseudoclopen $a$ as an approximation to an imaginary clopen $c$ for which the only thing we know is that $a^- \subset c \subset a^+$.
+Even if we are not sure what these imaginary clopens are, we can be sure about some statements that we can make about them.
+Given pseudoclopens $a_1,\ldots,a_n$ and a logical formula $F(a_1,\ldots,a_n)$, the statement